 Do not buy complicated boots

 Kids take forever to put their shoes on.
 Did I need to say this?
 As with gear for any purpose at this stage in life, the kids want to look cool, they want comfy shoes and learning how to tie laces and such becomes more difficult with complicated lacing on some hiking boots.

 Should I buy Trail Runners or Hiking Boots?

 We also like how pants can cover the boot a little better than a shoe in colder or wet weather.
-Below are a few other considerations:
+We list our favorites below but before we get there, below are a few other considerations:

 Hiking boots are obviously heavier than trail runners.